itsmeterada/gba-3d-wireframe/README.md

 ## Features

 - **Switchable Models:** Toggle between a static cube and a procedurally generated torus.
+- **Aspect Ratio Correction:** Renders models with a 3:2 aspect ratio, matching the GBA's screen to prevent distortion.
 - **Procedural Model Generation:** The torus mesh (vertices and edges) is generated at runtime using parametric equations.
 - **3D Rendering:** A basic 3D pipeline running on the GBA CPU.
-- **Perspective Camera:** The scene is rendered with a perspective projection for a sense of depth.
+- **Switchable Cameras:** Toggle between a perspective and orthographic camera.
 - **Rotation and Scaling:** The models animate with continuous rotation on two axes and a pulsating scaling effect.
 - **Line Clipping:** Implements the Liang-Barsky algorithm to correctly clip the model's edges against the screen boundaries.
 - **Double Buffering:** Uses GBA's Mode 4 with page flipping for smooth, flicker-free animation.
 - **Fixed-Point Math:** All calculations use fixed-point arithmetic for performance.
-- **Pre-calculated Sine Table:** Rotations and model generation are performed efficiently using a sine lookup table.
+- **High-Resolution Sine Table:** A 12-bit (4096-entry) sine lookup table is used for smooth rotations.

 ## Building from Source